Budibase/website/content/blog/updates/pricing-v3.md

 ---

-The Budibase team is excited to introduce a few updates to our pricing plans that will **go live on 28th November 2023**.
-Over the past 5 months, we’ve chatted with our current customers and users to determine how to best correlate our pricing with the value of Budibase.
-Consistently, we were told per-user pricing was not scalable and the value experienced by app creators was disproportionate to the value experienced by app users.
+The Budibase team is excited to introduce a few updates to our pricing plans that will **go live on the 28th November 2023**.

 Here’s a quick summary of what will change:

 - Instead of charging the same per-user fee for all users, we will price differently for users who *create* apps (app creators) and those who *use* apps (app users).
 This breakdown in pricing will allow us to offer a **reduced per-user fee**.
 - The self-hosted Free plan will be limited to 20 users.
 - We will have 3 pricing plans.
 The Business plan will no longer exist.
-Each new plan is available to Budibase Cloud and Self-hosted users.
+Each new plan will be available to Budibase Cloud and Self-hosted users.
 - Current customers may remain on their current plans until the 31st March 2024.
-- We’re introducing volume-based discounts to the Enterprise plan to help us serve different use cases and user types.
+- We will introduce volume-based discounts to the Enterprise plan to help us serve different use cases and user types.

 ## The new model

-We hope you agree, the new model is simpler and aligns better with the different levels of value Budibase provides.
+Over the past 5 months, we’ve discussed with our current customers and users to determine how to best correlate our pricing with the value of Budibase.
+Consistently, we were told per-user pricing was not scalable and the value experienced by app creators was disproportionate to the value experienced by app users.
+We hope you agree, the new model is simpler, more scalable, and aligns better with the different levels of value Budibase provides.

 ![new model](https://res.cloudinary.com/daog6scxm/image/upload/v1697032289/cms/pricing/CleanShot_2023-10-11_at_14.50.48_2x_o9qx4v.png)